 Figure 3.
-Comparison of seismic noise spectral densities of ground and of the passively attenuated optical table.
+Comparison of seismic noise spectral densities of ground (black) and of the passively attenuated optical table (gray).
 Peaks below 500 mHz raising above the ground noise almost everywhere are the undamped rigid body modes.
-Resonances between 15 Hz and 40 Hz are due to the pitch and roll temporary stabilizing device.
-Above 60 Hz, the attenuated seismic noise measurement is limited by the sensors' noise placed on board of the optical table.
+Resonances between 15 Hz and 40 Hz are due to the pitch and roll stabilizing device.
+Above 60 Hz, the attenuated seismic noise measurement is probably limited by the residual noise of the seismometers placed on board the optical table.